Dr. Alison Thompson

 Selected community contributions

-Chair of the SuperNOVA Board of Advisors: not-for-profit science and engineering camps and workshops, >8,000 youth annually, member 2003-2015; Chair of the Board since February 2015.
+Chair of the SuperNOVA Board of Advisors: not-for-profit science and engineering camps and workshops reaching >15,000 youth in-person annually: member 2003-2015, Chair of the Board since 2015, self-raised budget of $1.8M/year

-Rhodes Scholars Selection Committee: selects two Rhodes Scholars from the Maritimes 2017-.
+Rhodes Scholars Selection Committee Member: selects two Rhodes Scholars from the Maritimes 2017-.

 Halifax Support Group for People Who Stutter: Chair, 2004-present.